What is a sprint enduro?

 It’s fun!
 With fun, flowing, fast courses riders of all ability levels will get the chance to hang it out for the entirety of their lap without having to worry about fatigue setting in.
 No one can race with 100% intensity for a 3-hour hare scramble or even in a 30-minute moto.
-This is your chance to pin that thing for 6-10 minutes, take a breather and bench race with your buddies, then do it all over again, and again, and again!
-Also, until now, this racing format could only be found on a National level in Europe or Australia, or at the ISDE so this is your chance to check out special test racing without leaving the country!
+This is your chance to pin that thing for 8-10 minutes, take a breather and bench race with your buddies, then do it all over again, and again, and again!
+Also, until now, this racing format could only be found on a National level in Europe or Australia, or at the ISDE so this is your chance to check out special test racing without leaving the good old USA!

 Is there transfer trail between tests?

 No. The start and finish of the test will be very closely located.
 Finish a test, head back to your truck for a drink or bike maintenance, then come hang out in the staging area with your buddies and wait for your next lap.
 No transferring, no time keeping, just fun.